jimmyskull/LUAunit/doc/index.rst

 .. function:: successIf( cond )

-    If the condition *cond* evaluates to *true*, stops the ongoing test and mark it as successful.
+    If the condition *cond* evaLUAtes to *true*, stops the ongoing test and mark it as successful.
     Else, continue the test execution normally.

-Scientific computing and LuaUnit
+Scientific computing and LUAUnit
 --------------------------------

-LuaUnit is used by the CERN for the MAD-NG program, the forefront of computational physics in the field of particle accelerator design and simulation (See MAD_).
-Thank to the feedback of a scientific computing developer, LuaUnit has been enhanced with some facilities for scientific applications (see all assertions functions below).
+LUAUnit is used by the CERN for the MAD-NG program, the forefront of computational physics in the field of particle accelerator design and simulation (See MAD_).
+Thank to the feedback of a scientific computing developer, LUAUnit has been enhanced with some facilities for scientific applications (see all assertions functions below).

 .. _MAD: http://mad.web.cern.ch/mad/

-The floating point library used by Lua is the one provided by the C compiler which built Lua.
+The floating point library used by LUA is the one provided by the C compiler which built LUA.
 It is usually compliant with IEEE-754_ .
 As such, it can yields results such as *plus infinity*, *minus infinity* or *Not a Number* (NaN).
-The precision of any calculation performed in Lua is related to the smallest representable floating point value (typically called *EPS*): 2^-52 for 64 bits floats (type double in the C language) and 2^-23 for 32 bits float
+The precision of any calculation performed in LUA is related to the smallest representable floating point value (typically called *EPS*): 2^-52 for 64 bits floats (type double in the C language) and 2^-23 for 32 bits float
 (type float in C).

 .. _IEEE-754: https://en.wikipedia.org/wiki/IEEE_754

 ..
-Note :: Lua may be compiled with numbers represented either as 32 bits floats or 64 bits double (as defined by the macro LUA_FLOAT_TYPE in luaconf.h ).
-LuaUnit has been validated in both these configurations and in particuluar, the epsilon value *EPS* is adjusted accordingly.
+Note :: LUA may be compiled with numbers represented either as 32 bits floats or 64 bits double (as defined by the macro LUA_FLOAT_TYPE in LUAconf.h ).
+LUAUnit has been validated in both these configurations and in particuLUAr, the epsilon value *EPS* is adjusted accordingly.

 For more information about performing calculations on computers, please read the reference paper `What Every Computer Scientist Should Know About Floating-Point Arithmetic`_